As Teams turns two, Microsoft adds compliance and meeting features

-Microsoft has unveiled a raft of new capabilities for its Teams collaboration tool, including customized backgrounds for video calls, live text captions and integration with its Whiteboard “digital canvas” tool.
+Microsoft has unveiled a raft of new capabilities for its Teams collaboration tool, including customised backgrounds for video calls, live text captions and integration with its Whiteboard “digital canvas” tool.

 Those are just three of the features announced as part of a major update to the application at the Enterprise Connect event in Orlando, Fla. on Tuesday, alongside added security and compliance features.

-Half a million organizations deploy Teams
+Half a million organisations deploy Teams

-Microsoft also offered an update on user adoption, saying there are now 500,000 organizations using Teams.
+Microsoft also offered an update on user adoption, saying there are now 500,000 organisations using Teams.

 That’s up from 329,000 last September, and 200,000 a year ago, and highlights growth in a crowded market that includes Slack, Google Hangouts and others.

 Unlike some competitors like Slack, which has 10 million daily active users, Microsoft doesn’t break out individual user statistics.

 There are more large-scale deployments, too, said Lori Wright, general manager of Microsoft 365.
 That list includes more than 150 companies with at least 10,000 monthly active users, up from 54 companies last fall.

-(Last month, Facebook said its Workplace also has 150 customers with more than 10,000 users, while Slack has 150 organizations paying for Enterprise Grid, which is aimed at larger deployments.)
+Last month, Facebook said its Workplace also has 150 customers with more than 10,000 users, while Slack has 150 organisations paying for Enterprise Grid, which is aimed at larger deployments.

 “It is our two-year anniversary and the macro trends that have been going on for quite some time continue to drive the growth and momentum of Teams,” said Wright.

 “This includes things like more remote workers than ever before, the move from being tethered to your desktop to having mobile devices, [and] being able to break down corporate hierarchies and create more inclusive cultures where people can find the information they need.”

 Teams is available as part of subscriptions to Microsoft's Office 365 suite, which has more than 155 million individual users.
 Microsoft also offers a free version of Teams.

 Since its launch, Teams has been positioned as a core communication and collaboration tool within Office 365, effectively replacing Skype for Business.

 Among those making the transition are Microsoft’s own staffers: the company said today that 180,000 of its employees have switched from Skype for Business, with Teams used for all communications.

 “Microsoft is killing it with Teams, a lot quicker than I thought they would be at this point,” said Patrick Moorhead, founder and president of Moor Insights & Strategy.
-“The company has come a long way when you realize how many years it was behind in cloud tools and I’d say it is leading right now – even bringing out features startups have begun to offer.”
+“The company has come a long way when you realise how many years it was behind in cloud tools and I’d say it is leading right now – even bringing out features startups have begun to offer.”

 Angela Ashenden, principal analyst at CCS Insight, agreed that the latest adoption data highlights Microsoft’s success in “maintaining incredible growth rates with Teams.”

 However, she added that the monthly active user figures provided by Microsoft don’t necessarily show that Teams is being relied on for team collaboration yet.
-(Daily or weekly active use would be a better indicator, she said.)
+Daily or weekly active use would be a better indicator, she said.

 “We’re clearly seeing more experimentation with the platform among a broader proportion of workforces, but it’s likely that this adoption is more through use of the Skype For Business meeting capabilities within Teams than use of the core messaging platform,” said Ashenden.